bobgood2/book/book/Prompts/Outline.md

 smaller you can do this in a single run.
 Otherwise you must split the task up into a hierarchy of smaller pieces and have a context stack for each level of the heirarchy.

 #run output
+*do not* create a multilevel outline.
+Have a fixed number of sections, with an explanation on what those sections will communicate.
+If necessary, each of your sections will be further broken down into further sections.

 Your run output will be reanalyzed and broken up into smaller pieces in a different process.
 It is your job to research the scope of what you have been asked to create explain in detail the outline of how it will be achieved, and to also provide instructions or insights on how subsections should be handled by other runs and to remain coherent.